typelevel/Laika/docs/using-laika/markup.md

 enables both the `raw` directive and the `raw` text role.
 They are disabled by default as they present a potential security risk.

-    ReStructuredText.withDefaultTextRole("my-role-name")
+    object RstExtensions extends RstExtensionRegistry {
+      val blockDirectives = Nil
+      val spanDirectives = Nil
+      val textRoles = Nil
+      override val defaultTextRole = "my-role-name"
+    }

+    val transformer = Transform from ReStructuredText to HTML using RstExtensions

-sets the text role `my-role-name` as the default role.
+sets the text role `my-role-name` as the default role for the transformer.

 ### Implementing a Custom Directive